Distinguish This From That

 Players cannot reliably identify differences within the game or its interfaces.

-Players can change the presentation of information in a way that allows them to distinguish between, attend to, and use different important elements of information in the game and/or its interfaces.
+Players can change the presentation of information so that they can distinguish between, attend to, and use different elements of information in the game or its interfaces.

 APX Design Drivers:

 The above design problem can occur in the following contexts: